bbengfort/bbengfort.github.io/_posts/2017-03-20-contributing-a-multiprocess-memory-profiler.md

 categories: observations
 ---

-In this post I wanted to catalog a contribution I made to the [memory profiler](https://pypi.python.org/pypi/memory_profiler/) Python library by [Fabian Pedregosa](http://fseoane.net/) and [Philippe Gervais](https://github.com/pgervais).
-It's a quick story to tell but took over a year to complete, and I think may be revealing about how I had to grapple with an open source contribution.
-First a timeline:
+In this post I wanted to catalog the process of an open source contribution I was a part of, which added a feature to the [memory profiler](https://pypi.python.org/pypi/memory_profiler/) Python library by [Fabian Pedregosa](http://fseoane.net/) and [Philippe Gervais](https://github.com/pgervais).
+It's a quick story to tell but took over a year to complete, and I learned a lot from the process.
+I hope that the story is revealing, particularly to first time contributors and shows that even folks that have been doing this for a long time still have to find ways to positively approach collaboration in an open source environment.
+I also think it's a fairly standard example of how contributions work in practice and perhaps this story will help us all think about how to better approach the pull request process.

+The bottom line is that a feature that was relatively quick to prototype took a long time to get included into the main code, even though there was a lot of interest.
+The hangup involved all the normal excuses (too busy, worried the code wasn't good enough, etc.) but in the end it was effective, clear, and positive communication that finally made things come together.
+Here's how it went down in timeline form:

 - **July 13, 2016**: asked a Stack Overflow question: _[How to profile multiple subprocesses using Python multiprocessing and memory_profiler?](http://stackoverflow.com/questions/38358881/how-to-profile-multiple-subprocesses-using-python-multiprocessing-and-memory-pro)_